marcotrejolemus/libreriasgandhi/README.md

-# libreriasgandhi
+# librerias gandhi
 An application connected to a relational database.
 Apply advanced Java and Spring concepts, such as consuming external RES APIs, data persistence with PostgreSQL
-# libreriasgandhi
+# librerias gandhi

-**libreriasgandhi** is a Spring Framework application designed to connect to a relational database, consume external APIs, and apply advanced Java and Spring concepts.
+**librerias gandhi** is a Spring Framework application designed to connect to a relational database, consume external APIs, and apply advanced Java and Spring concepts.
 The application uses PostgreSQL for data persistence and focuses on managing and querying information about books and authors.

 ## Table of Contents